role

 What is the easiest certification to start a Network Automation Engineer career?

-The lowest-difficulty cited certification for starting a Network Automation Engineer path is Cisco Certified DevNet Associate (RoleMath Difficulty Score 40/100, Moderate, exam ~$300).
+The lowest-difficulty cited certification mapped to a Network Automation Engineer path is CompTIA Network+ (RoleMath Difficulty Score 35/100, Moderate, exam ~$399).
 It is a starting signal, not a guarantee of a role.
+RoleMath's mapped starting point for this role is Cisco CCNA Automation, which leads on relationship strength to the role rather than difficulty.

 How much do Network Automation Engineer certifications cost and how hard are they?

-Cited Network Automation Engineer certification exam fees range roughly $250–$400, spanning from Moderate entry options to Expert credentials on the RoleMath Difficulty Score.
+Cited Network Automation Engineer certification exam fees range roughly $300–$399, spanning from Moderate entry options to Moderate credentials on the RoleMath Difficulty Score.
 Pay and outlook are reported at the occupation level on the Network Automation Engineer page, never per certification.

 Quick Verdict